-Trout Lake Station has year round housing for 29 researchers with an additional 11 beds available in the summer.
-In addition, the Frost House has 8 beds and is available to UW-Madison Faculty conducting research in the environmental sciences.
+Trout Lake Station has year round housing for 37 researchers with an additional 10 beds available in the summer, 8 beds, located in the Frost House, are reserved for senior researchers and can accommodate small informal meetings.
 The TLS User Guide provides detailed information about staying on station.

 What you need to know

 Mattress pads are provided on all beds.
 Plan to bring your own pillow, sleeping bag/sheets, towels, headlamp or flashlight or both.
+All cabins have fully equipped kitchens (Stove, refrigerators, microwaves, coffee maker, pots, pans and dishes).
 Food is not provided on station.
-All cabins have fully equipped kitchens.

 Arriving and Leaving

-If you are arriving after hours contact Pam Fashingbauer prior to arrival to obtain access to housing.
-Please let Pam know when you are leaving the station.
+If you are arriving after hours contact Amber Mrnak prior to arrival to obtain access to housing.
+Please let Amber Mrnak know when you are leaving the station.
 Do not leave food in the cabins: take with you, give to another resident or discard.
 Do not change bed assignments.